zachlandes/reddit-fundraisers/README.md

 1. Click the "Donate" button on the fundraiser post.
 2. Follow the instructions to donate to the fundraiser.
 3. A receipt will be emailed to you for tax purposes.
-All donations to the nonprofit are sent once per week.
+All donations to the nonprofit are sent once per week every.org.

 ## Development Setup